anonymous2323121/SUGAR/README.md

 - We also provide a toy example in `scr/example.ipynb` which is feasible to run on a local computer and reproduces the case of $\delta=0.5$ in Figure 2 of the main paper.
 It is tested to take around 12 hours to run on a standard single CPU machine.
 If you are out of patience, you can also reduce the number of repetitions in the simulations to speed it up.

 - Follow the steps below in order to reproduce the real data analysis of this paper:
     -  Put the HCP data into the "data" folder.
-This data can be requested at https://www.humanconnectome.org/study/hcp-young-adult after signing the data user agreement.
+This dataset can be requested at https://www.humanconnectome.org/study/hcp-young-adult after signing the data user agreement.
     -  Navigate to the `data` folder and run `data_process.R` to preprocess the dataset.
     -  Navigate to the `src` folder and run `main_real.py` to implement the DAG testing for HCP data.